tanrax/org-social-relay/README.md

     }
 }
 ```

+Each node in the tree includes:
+- `post`: The post URL
+- `parent_chain`: Array of post URLs from the root to the immediate parent (ordered from root to parent)
+- `children`: Array of direct reply nodes (recursive structure)
+- `moods`: Array of emoji reactions with their posts

+The `parent_chain` field in each node allows you to:
+- **Navigate upwards**: Quickly access any ancestor post in the thread
+- **Find the root**: The first element is always the root post
+- **Build breadcrumbs**: Show the path from root to current post
+- **Avoid circular lookups**: Get full context without additional API calls

 The `version` in the `meta` field is a unique identifier for the current state of replies for the given post.
 You can use it to check if there are new replies since your last request.